HUSTNLP-codes/RMVH/README.md

 ## Introduction

 - ``src``: Python scripts.
-- ``results``: Model files that replicate the reported results in out paper.
+- ``results``: Model files that replicate the reported results in our paper.
 - ``data``: TKGs used in the experiments.

 ## Training Command